-Students work on cutting-edge, exploratory design projects in interdisciplinary groups of 20 to 25.
-Each project has an industrial sponsor/partner who is available for student/ faculty consultation and support.
+Students work on cutting-edge, exploratory design projects in interdisciplinary groups.
 Oral and visual presentations as well as formal written reports are required for all projects.
-Professional competencies, teamwork, human values and social concerns are stressed in the engineering design.
+Professional competencies, teamwork, ethics, and sustainability are discussed in the context of the engineering design process.
+Open to all students.
 3 credits.
-Open to all students.